Hashdex Staking

 Close question

-The minimum staking period depends on the specific blockchain protocol or platform being used for staking.
-This means that once a user stakes their crypto on the network, they may not be able to withdraw it right away.
-Minimum staking periods can range from a few hours to several months or even years.
+The minimum staking period depends on the blockchain or platform being used.
+When a user allocates their tokens for staking, there may be a lock-up period during which withdrawal is not permitted.
+The minimum time can vary from a few hours to several months or even years.

 Expand question